Website Manager

 Called Strikes (Rookies Only)

 No called strikes initially.
-After two non-swings on strike-worthy pitches, the umpire warns player/coach that called strikes will begin if batter keeps taking.
+After two non-swings on strike-worthy pitches, the umpire warns the player/coach that called strikes will begin if the batter keeps taking.

 On-Field Pitcher Warm-Ups

-Coach's Tip: If the catcher isn’t ready, a coach or a player wearing a catcher’s mask may receive warm-ups.
+Coach's Tip: If the catcher is not ready, a coach or a player wearing a catcher’s mask may receive warm-ups.

 Intentional Walk & Pitch Count

-• Intentional walks permitted but limited to once per game per batter.
+• Intentional walks are permitted but limited to once per game per batter.

-• Manager notifies the plate umpire; 4 pitches added to pitcher’s tally automatically.
+• Manager notifies the plate umpire; 4 pitches are added to the pitcher’s tally automatically.

 • Ball is dead; batter goes straight to first base.